MichaelDAbadJr/FoodOrderApp-Frontend/README.md

 - **Meal Selection:** Users can browse a variety of meal options and add them to their cart with just a click.
 - **Cart Management:** Includes dynamic cart functionality where users can add, remove, and update item quantities in real-time.
 - **Checkout Process:** Secure checkout flow allowing users to input their details and place an order seamlessly.
-- **Order Submission:** Sends orders to the backend, confirming the order and displaying a success message upon completion.
+- **Order Submission:** Orders are sent to the backend, confirming the order and displaying a success message upon completion.
 - **Error Handling:** Robust management of loading states and error messages during API calls for better user feedback.
-- **Data Fetching:** Fetches meals and other data from a backend API, with loading indicators to enhance the user experience.
+- **Data Fetching:**  Meals and other data are fetched from a backend API, with loading indicators to improve user experience.

 ## Getting Started